MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 You can manage the experience in two ways:

-* Turn on or off specific MyAnalytics elements for your entire organization.
+* Configure access to MyAnalytics elements for your entire organization.
 For details, see [Configure access at the tenant level](../setup/configure-myanalytics.md#configure-access-at-the-tenant-level).
 * Turn MyAnalytics access on or off for individual users.
 For details, see [Configure access at the user level](../setup/configure-myanalytics.md#configure-access-at-the-user-level).

 ##### Q2.
 How can I pilot MyAnalytics to a subset of users?